Lambda-3/Graphene/wiki/Graphene-Server.md

 The Open Relation Extraction service accepts the following endpoints with parameters:

 #### Endpoint: /relationExtraction/text
-Returns the JSON-serialized versions of the `ExContent` class or a textual representation depending on the value of the `Accept` header in the POST request:
+Returns the JSON-serialized versions of the `RelationExtractionContent` class or a textual representation depending on the value of the `Accept` header in the POST request:
 * `Accept: text/plain`: returns a textual representation specified by the `format` parameter
-* `Accept: application/json`: returns JSON-serialized versions of `ExContent`
+* `Accept: application/json`: returns JSON-serialized versions of `RelationExtractionContent`

 * **text**: The input text (mandatory).
 * **doCoreference**: Specifies whether coreference should be executed before Relation-Extraction (true/false).